Yuqzii/codeforces-insights/README.md

 ```
 docker compose up --build
 ```
+[!NOTE]
+The nginx container uses self-signed SSL certificates which will likely cause your browser to warn you about entering the site.\
+You can ignore this warning by clicking "Advanced" and then "Continue"/"Proceed".

 ### Contest Fetcher
 There is also another entrypoint for the Go backend called `fetcher`.\